Skip to content

 • <YOUR_INGRESS_NAMESPACE> is the namespace of your Ingress

-• <APPLICATION> is a positive number that is unique to each of your applications or application groups.
+• <APPLICATION_ID> is a positive number that is unique to each of your applications or application groups.
 This will allow you to obtain separate statistics and to distinguish between attacks aimed at the corresponding applications

 Step 3: Checking the Wallarm Ingress Controller operation